OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/gui.md

 xhost +local:ovos_gui
 ```

 This command is not permanent, when your operating system will reboot you will have to run the command again.
-To make it permanent Systemd should be leveraged as a user service.
+To make it permanent systemd should be leveraged as a user service.

 === "Raspberry Pi"